 That was the night I put a limit on my drinking!

-But it was not until my wife, we are separated now, was pregnant with our first child that I made the vow to quit for good…nine years ago.
+But it was not until my now ex-wife, was pregnant with our first child that I made the vow to quit for good…fourteen years ago.
 I have had a beer here and there since then and even a little Crown.
 But it is one beer or one glass of Crown and Cola.

 Here is why I quit.
 No revelation from God saying “Stuart, you will die if you don’t quit.” or “I will take your child from you.”
 It was the fact that I did not want my daughter to have an alcoholic for a daddy.
 Plain and simple.
 I had lived through that as a child and did not want my children to live through it too.

 I have a lot of memories of my childhood locked in my head.
 Many good ones and many bad ones.
 The memories of the bad days I did not want my children to have to experience as I had, if I can help it.

 Are there days where I walk by the beer section and just look with wonder…YES!
 Are there days where I just want one…YES!
 But then there are always those days when I smell the alcohol on someone and I almost get sick to my stomach.
-Or I go to get coffee for the drive to work and there are people buying beer at 7 in the morning..and I’m like..really?!?
+Or I go to get coffee for the drive to work and there are people buying beer at 7 in the morning..and I’m like..what the freak, for real?!?

 Can I tell anyone to not drink?
 Of course not!

 Can I tell anyone that drinking is a sin?
 No, because nowhere in the Word of God does is say that it is.
 It does say this though: